surruk51/jsonrpc/docs/JSON_RPC.md

 <span id="anchor-1"></span>Set up
 =================================

-Copy all the files into a directory that is accessible to the server.
+Copy all the files into a directory that is accessible to the server following the specification in filelayout.txt

 The files are as follows:

 - exampleViaAJAX.html